IRT-Open-Source/scf/README.md

 into a TTML file, using a user-provided TTML template file.
 Hereby the template serves as a base for the conversion output into which the converted subtitles are inserted.

+#### TTML2SRTXML
+The TTML2SRTXML XSLT converts a TTML file that fulfils certain requirements into an XML representation of an SRT file.

 Note that the SRT format is not based on a common official standard, but is a community driven format.